Ooh, so you’re planning for a romantic winter wedding…?

 You can see Davina and Dave’s chilly winter wedding at Whitley Hall here, perfect wedding inspiration!

 It can get cold if you’re enjoying photos outside at this time of year.

 Cold (and hungry) guests are moaning guests so what about treating them to warm drinks like mulled wine and hot chocolate to get them feeling cosy again?

 Or what about some really cute oversized blankets for them to snuggle up with?

-What ideas could I look at doing to add the ‘WOW’ factor?
+What ideas could I look at doing to add the ‘WOW’ factor to my wedding day?

 Well, the bonus of it going darker earlier in the autumn and winter is that you could enjoy wedding sparklers with your guests!
 There’s lots of creative shots we can do as a professional wedding videographer and the more guests involved the better and more fun it can be.

 Lanterns still prove really popular, in Thailand (where they originate from) they bring good luck when released in to the sky.
 And, they can also look really effective when released on mass (we did this for our own wedding, you can see them on our wedding video here)

 And don’t forget fireworks.
 Yes they can be costly but if you love them as much as me they are always a way to impress the guests and they look incredible on your wedding video and wedding photos!